 Do you have to blind bake?
 No, it’s optional.
 This pie crust won’t go soggy even if you don’t blind bake as long as the total bake time is 40 minutes or more (which depends on the filling you use).
 I personally don’t know of any pies that require less than 40 minutes bake time – but I’ve added that as a cautionary note having observed this once during a period of intense pie making (don’t ask😂).

-- Remove from oven and voila!
+Remove from oven and voila!
 Ready for your favourite filling!
-This particular crust was filled with Pumpkin Pie Filling.
+This particular crust was filled with Pecan Pie Filling.

 I hope you found this to be a concise but complete post on how to make pie crust.
 It’s hard to get motivated to document let alone film a pie crust when there’s so many other visually exciting foods to film!!
 But finally I’ve buckled down and done it.